 [Also check my post on Vday Outfit Ideas]

-I chose to keep my outfit casual yet fun because this post is all about celebrating your wonderful self.
-I am celebrating my being myself, by being the chic
+coming to the outfit, I chose to keep my outfit casual yet fun because this post is all about celebrating your wonderful self.
+I am celebrating being myself, by being the chic

 - who loves her denim jacket more than anything, (I swear I would wear it on a sari too)